Mraanderson/sstv-groundstation/README.md

 # 🛰️ SSTV Ground Station (Headless Debian)

 A fully automated ground station for receiving, decoding, and displaying SSTV images from amateur satellites like the ISS.
 Runs on a headless Debian system using RTL-SDR, Python, and Flask.

+⚠️ Warning this is working in progress and completely AI generated based on prompts.
+I am testing and troubleshooting using a Mac Mini 2009 and Debian 12 headless.

 ## Features